dalibo/cnpg-plugin-pgbackrest/README.md

 To use this plugin, a CNPG user must:

 -   Build the docker images and load them to a (public ?) registry.
-    Those images can be built by simply running `make images`, which will execute the required `docker build` commands.
+It's possible to built them with the `make images` command, it will execute the appropriate `docker build` commands.

--   Create a secret named `pgbackrest-s3-secret` on the namespace of the CNPG cluster, this secret contains the `key` and `secret-key` for the `S3` bucket.
+-   Create a secret named `pgbackrest-s3-secret` on the namespace of the PostgreSQL Cluster, this secret contains the `key` and `secret-key` for the `S3` bucket.

     Example: